 (5) – Commonly used, but not official in the Continental Morse code.
 It’s taken from the official American Morse code group.
-The symbol -.-.– (KW) is also used by hams.
+Hams also use the symbol -.-.– (KW).
 Since neither is used very often, the choice is ultimately yours.

 CW Abbreviations by John Shannon, K3WWP

-There are many many abbreviations used for words on CW, ranging from commonly used abbreviations like B4 for Before or TU for Thank You to very obscure abbreviations known only to the one using them.
+Many abbreviations are used for words on CW, ranging from commonly used abbreviations like B4 for Before or TU for Thank You to very obscure abbreviations known only to the one using them.
 Thus such a list must be a very subjective list.
 The following are what I believe to be the most common and easiest to understand abbreviations.

 |ANT||Antenna||OT||Old timer; old top|